satishgaurav/shell-vim-bash-hacks/README.md

 `set +o vi`
 to learn more about flags use `set --help`

-## Ok above solution works only for one session, in order to set it permanentaly
+## Ok above solution works only for one session, in order to set it permanently
 ## you have to modify the `bashrc` or `bash_profile`